BrianEnigma/ffmpeg_unicast_ecs/README.md

 **Q: Why do you waste space on putting the video in the container?
 Why not just load it from S3 or something?**

 A: I wanted to keep things as easy and turnkey as possible.
-Putting all resources into the container image means that there is no special role or bucket configuration.
+Putting all resources into the container image means that there is no special role or bucket permissions.